NeedsAUsername/NeedsAUsername.github.io/_posts/2018-11-30-javascript_prototypal_inheritance.markdown

 ```
 let exampleOne = new Example
+exampleOne // {}
 exampleOne.__proto__ // {name: 'An example', constructor: ƒ}
 ```

 <p>
-This is an important revelation!
-Javascript objects *do not directly inherit properties from constructor functions.
+This is an important revelation! exampleOne itself is an **empty object**, but its __proto__ is able to point to the prototype object!
+Using prototype, Javascript objects *do not directly inherit properties from constructor functions.
 They merely have access to the prototype object of their constructor function.* This is why we can create an object, add a new property to the function's prototype, and the object will have access to it; of course, this would make sense now that we know the object's __proto__ property points to that prototype object, but it would seem like magic otherwise because this functionality cannot occur in classical inheritance.
 </p>

 <p>
-To further prove that objects don't directly obtain their own properties, and that all objects created from constructor function merely have access to the prototype of the function, we can create another object from our example function and compare their __proto__ properties.
+To further prove out point, we can create another object from our example function and compare their __proto__ properties.
 </p>

 ```